SEND Offer Q and A

-- This is usually provided via a Statement of Special Educational Needs or an Education, Health and Care Plan (EHC Plan).
+- This is usually provided via an Education, Health and Care Plan (EHC Plan).
 This means your child will have been identified by professionals as needing a particularly high level of individual or small-group teaching.

 - This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.